Attraction tickets | TicketLens

 tickets

-The special ticket Good morning Budapest is a cost-effective option for visitors who enter before 9:00 am.
-From Monday to Thursday, the ticket costs 8,400 Ft, on Fridays it's 9,700 Ft.
+The special ticket Good morning Budapest is available for 8,400 Ft before 9:00 am from Monday to Thursday, and 9,700 Ft on Fridays.
 The ticket is not available on public holidays.
-The day ticket with locker costs 10,500 Ft from Monday to Thursday, on Fridays 12,000 Ft, and on weekends 13,000 Ft.
-The Fast-Track Ticket allows for the fastest access to the bath and can only be purchased online.
-It costs 12,500 Ft from Monday to Thursday, 14,000 Ft on Fridays, and 14,000 Ft on weekends.
+The day ticket with locker costs 10,500 Ft on weekdays, 12,000 Ft on Fridays, and 13,000 Ft on weekends.
+The Fast-Track Ticket provides the fastest access to the bath, purchasable only online for 12,500 Ft from Monday to Thursday and 14,000 Ft on Fridays and weekends.

 how to get there